Ghostkeeper/SettingsGuide/resources/articles/infill/bottom_skin_preshrink.md

 ![Before removal](../images/skin_preshrink_original.png)
 ![After removal](../images/skin_preshrink_shrunk.png)

+Where the bottom side of your model has a very steep slope, the skin will become very thin.
+At this point, the horizontal [thickness of the walls](../shell/wall_thickness.md) is the most major contributor to the strength of the shell.
+Since the wall thickness should already be set such that strength is sufficient, it doesn't pay to add more material there.
+Leaving this skin material out saves a lot of printing time.

 Increasing this setting too much may result in the bottom side of tiny pieces being open, because it gets filled with infill instead of skin.